 - spinal nerve damage

-If your physician suspects you have a neurogenic bladder, he or she will test your bladder muscles and your nervous system.
-By treating the underlying condition, your symptoms may lessen.
+If your doctor thinks you might have a neurogenic bladder, they’ll test your bladder muscles and your nervous system.
+Treating the underlying condition can help your symptoms.

-Frequent urinary tract and kidney infections can lead to kidney damage over time.
-This can ultimately lead to kidney failure.
+Frequent urinary tract and kidney infections can lead to damage over time.
+This can ultimately lead to kidney failure, which can be fatal.

 Another treatment option is electrical stimulation therapy.
 This therapy involves placing small electrodes on the bladder.
 When stimulated, the electrodes can send impulses to the brain, telling it you need to urinate.

-There are no medications to specifically treat or control neurogenic bladder.
+There are no medications to treat or control neurogenic bladder specifically.
 However, some medications can reduce or enhance muscle contractions.
 These help to ensure proper emptying of the urinary tract.

-Low-dose antibiotics also may help minimize risk for urinary tract infections.
-In some instances, your physician may recommend catheterization to ensure complete bladder emptying.
+In some instances, your doctor may recommend catheterization to ensure complete bladder emptying.
 This painless process involves inserting a thin plastic tube into the bladder to release urine.
-However, this procedure carries a risk for increased UTIs.
+However, this procedure carries the risk for increased UTIs.
 Your doctor may prescribe antibiotics at low doses to minimize the risk for UTIs.

-Your physician may want you to have an artificial sphincter inserted in your body that works to stimulate urination.
+Your doctor can insert an artificial sphincter into your body that stimulates urination.
 Other surgical options include implanting a urethral stent, which mimics the action of a catheter.

 Medical manufacturers are continuing to release new inventions, such as bladder slings, to reduce symptoms and help improve bladder control.
 Your doctor will take these into consideration when helping you determine what’s best for you.